“It takes many good deeds to build a good reputation, and only one bad one to lose it.”—Benjamin Franklin

 Develop brand-building behavior.
 Train your field on how to properly interact with and share your social media.
 Rather than simply banning personal blogs, consider showing people how to use them correctly.
 Provide training on reviews and testimonials and encourage people to post them on sites like Glassdoor, Indeed, BBB and Google.
 There’s only so much you can do yourself or that an agency can do for you.
 The bulk of the power is in the hands of your field—they just need proper guidance.

 Embrace your critics…to a point.
 Most of your online critics aren’t just haters—they’re customers who have had a problem that you haven’t solved.
 You can learn more from them than you can from the people who never say anything.
 Analyze the situation: what was your company’s part in it?
 How can you handle issues like that better in the future, or prevent them entirely?
 Think big picture.
 Again, the long-term effect of public negativity may be far greater than the short-term expense of simply making the customer happy.
 And once it’s online, it’s still not too late.
-You probably don’t want to add fuel to complaints on negative sites like Ripoff Report or Pissed Consumer, but a timely, courteous response on sites like Yelp will help mitigate the effect of the negative reviews.
+You probably don’t want to add fuel to complaints on negative sites like Ripoff Report, but a timely, courteous response on sites like Yelp will help mitigate the effect of the negative reviews.
 You have to monitor them regularly so that those responses can be timely—making a comment weeks or months later doesn’t help.

 A certain amount of online negativity comes with the territory for any business, and especially in direct selling.
 By recognizing that some of it is justified, not just the ranting of people who will never be satisfied, you can improve your business and prevent much of it before it ever happens.
 You can also build up a strong positive reputation as a buffer against future negativity, and that’s far more effective and less costly than trying to clean things up after the fact.